ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iLoader_Eng.md

 ### Using iLoader in Interactive Mode

-If you don't enter any of the mandatory inputs for iLoader execution, i.e. formout / out / in, the iLoader> prompt will be displayed, and iLoader will be executed in interactive mode.
+If the user does not enter any of the mandatory inputs for iLoader execution, i.e. formout / out / in, the iLoader> prompt will be displayed, and iLoader will be executed in interactive mode.
 In interactive mode, command-line options can be used the same way as in batch mode

 #### Starting iLoader

-You must first be logged in before entering interactive mode.
+The user must first be logged in before entering interactive mode.
 Connection information can be entered either on the command line or via iLoader.
 Additional information required to establish a connection with the server includes the server name (-S), user name (-U) and password (-P).
 The password is not case-sensitive, but the user name is if you use double quotation marks to enclose this.

 How to Enter Connection Information on the Command line